urbit/docs/docs/programming/system/subject.md

-Similarly, the rest of the program is a cell of the literal `%noun`, which tells the shell that we're producing a value of type `noun`, and the second child contains the code that we run to actually produce our value of the type `noun`.
+Similarly, the rest of the program is a cell of the literal `%noun`, which tells the shell that we're producing a value of type `noun`, and the code that we run to actually produce our value of the type `noun`.

 `=<` is a rune that takes two children.
 The second child is the context against which we run the first child.
 So in this case, we